mislav/gh-branch/readme.md

 gh extension install mislav/gh-branch
 ```

-This extension depends on [fzf](https://github.com/junegunn/fzf#readme) as a fuzzy finder.
+This extension depends on [peco](https://github.com/peco/peco) as a fuzzy finder.
 To install using Homebrew:
 ```
-brew install fzf
+brew install peco
 ```

 Usage: